albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

 1. The President shall, for each biennial appointment cycle, submit to the Senate a nomination slate consisting of multiple nominees for available justice positions;

-2. The nomination slate shall contain no fewer than two (2) nominees per available position and no more than the product of the number of available positions multiplied by 2.5, rounded up to the nearest whole number under standard rounding rules;
+2. The nomination slate shall contain no fewer than the number of available positions plus two (2);

 3. The nomination slate shall be submitted to the Senate no later than ninety (90) days before the commencement of the October Term in the year the position or positions become available;